weka/snaptool/README.md

 # Features

+- New in release 1.6:
+    - 'both' configuration option for upload: The addition of the "upload: both" configuration option, permits concurrent uploads to both the local and remote OBS.

 - New in release 1.5:
-    - a status GUI that provides web interface to view snapshot schedules, The upload/download queue for snapshot uploads, and locator IDs for snapshots that have beenn successfully uploaded.
-By default this web server runs on http://(snaptool server):8090 .
+    - a status GUI that provides a web interface to view snapshot schedules.
+The upload/download queue for snapshot uploads, and locator IDs for snapshots that have been successfully uploaded.
+By default, this web server runs on http://(snaptool server):8090.
 The port can be set in the snaptool.yml file.
 Setting it to 0 will disable the web server.
-    - 'remote' option to the upload: keyword in schedules
+    - 'remote' configuration option for upload: The additon of the "upload: remote" configuration option, permits uploads to the remote OBS.

 - Schedule snapshots monthly, daily, or at multiple (minute granularity) intervals during a daily schedule.
 - Retention rules - each schedule controls the number of snapshot copies to retain.